bmai1/CMPE-131-Group-1/README.md

 pip install -r requirements.txt flask run
 ```
+(if venv already created, skip the first and third command)

 Run `python init.py` if creating or updating a database (users.db).

 Flask defaults to [127.0.0.1:5000](http://127.0.0.1:5000).